This post was submitted by MPA and FMS alumna Danielle Steer.

 With two sessions still to go, the FMS crew took a two day break to process the immense information we had covered over the week.
 We were also able to take advantage of the local beauty and activities along the way!

-For the final training session, we were joined by two MIIS alumni, Amit Sharma and Ravi Kurani.
-This workshop provided an overview of the current universe of systems of environmental, social and governance ratings (ESG ratings and analytics), including the ones commonly used in impact investing such as GIIRS.
+For the final training session, we were joined by MIIS alumni, Amit Sharma and Ravi Kurani.
+This workshop provided an overview of the current universe of systems of environmental, social, and governance ratings (ESG ratings and analytics), including the ones commonly used in impact investing such as GIIRS.
 We also walked through the development of ImpactSpace , a start-up with the mission to help capture data and impact measurements for social ventures working with their counterparts.

 Putting it All Together